owlprotocol/contracts-api-starter/README.md

 ## Get an API Key

 -   Sign up on [dashboard.owlprotocol.xyz](https://dashboard.owlprotocol.xyz/)
--   Go to [docs-api.owlprotocol.xyz/docs](https://docs-api.owlprotocol.xyz/docs), and sign up to get your API key
+-   Go to the Dashboard's Settings page to get your API key

 Create a `.env` file similar to `.env.example`: